 Networking and Events: Meet talented students across Rutgers University who have a passion for making the world a better place.
 Students selected for RSS-DC will participate in a variety of in-person events where they will hear from guest speakers from the world of public service and build fellowship with one another.
 After their summer internship experience, students will share their stories and experiences at a September celebration with the broader university community.
 RSS-DC students will also be invited to various networking events in Washington, DC, where they will have the opportunity to engage with Rutgers alumni, friends of the university, and others!

-- Applications for Summer 2024 will open this Fall.
+- Applications for Summer 2024 are open now cloesd.
 Candidates will have to complete an application form, attach a resume and unofficial transcript, and respond to the essay prompts.
 The application form also asks for the names, titles, and contact information of two references, with at least one being an academic reference.

 - Internship placement will be facilitated by the RSS-DC program, but students are encouraged to begin the internship search process before selection to the program is made.
 Specific information about the placement process will be shared with applicants upon admission to the program.